alesh-kajzar/hugit/README.md

 In most cases it's done.
 Remember, now you have other's changes, but your changes are not saved in shared directory.
 Sometimes you can edit the same line of code as your workmate - and you have to decide, which version is corret.

-If this happend, you will receive error message like this:
+If this happens, you will receive error message like this:
 ```
 # You have to resolve conflict in these files:
 file1